KingGuardian/camerax/README.md

 ## Features

-- [x] CameraView widget.
+- [x] A CameraView widget adapt with any oritation.
+- [x] An image stream for analysis.
-- [x] Control the torch.
+- [x] Control the torch state.
-- [ ] Access to a text stream.
-- [ ] Access to a face stream.
-- [ ] Access to a pose stream.
-- [x] Access to a barcode stream.
+- [x] Cootrol the zoom value.
-- [ ] Access to image labels stream.
-- [ ] Access to a object detection and tracking stream.
-- [ ] Access to a digital ink recoginition stream.
-- [ ] Access to custom models stream.
-- [ ] Detect barcode from an image.
+- [ ] Control the focus mode.
 - [ ] Photo capture ability.
 - [ ] Video record ability.